erose1337/pythonjit/docs/database.md

 Database
 --------------

 	An object with methods for dispatching sqlite3 commands.
     Database objects may be simpler and safer then directly working with sqlite3 queries.
-Note that database methods do not commit automatically.
+    Note that database methods commit automatically when the auto_commit attribute is set to True (defaults to True).

 Instance defaults: